The primary aim of the multi agency Youth Offending Service (YOS) is to prevent offending and re-offending by children and young people aged 10 to 17.

 How does this plan benefit me?

 The plan will help you to see what services we are planning to deliver in the future to tackle youth offending.
-It details our targets and what we will be doing to achieve them along with national performance measures to ensure we are doing things properly.
+It details our targets and what we will be doing to achieve them along with national performance measures to make sure we are doing things properly.